Managed Service Podman

 docker-compose -f docker-compose.yml up

-Generate systemd user unit files
+Generate Systemd user unit files

-Generate the systemd user unit files of the pod named examplepod
+Generate the Systemd user unit files of the pod named examplepod

 :